stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

 This will give the GIN manager a chance to check the format you are using before you start regular transmissions.

-An increasing problem with e-mail transmission is the filtering of emails for unwanted and malicious messages.
+An increasing problem with email transmission is the filtering of emails for unwanted and malicious messages.
 Whilst these filtering systems are necessary to protect users of email systems, they do frequently block data messages of the type